By Leo Luis

 As IT budgets shrink and operational functions increase, it forces government agencies to focus on non-mission critical functions, which could be automated.
 RPA might be a good tool for pivoting and focusing more human effort on strategic, mission critical objectives, and less on labor-intensive, tactical, and repetitive tasks.

 Pyramid Labs is experimenting with RPA in the federal sector to determine if it warrants the hype or if we are just in the honeymoon stage with this emerging technology.
-This blog defines RPA, provides an overview of what we’ve learned, explores RPA implementation, and reviews the lessons we learned.
+This blog defines RPA, provides an overview of what we’ve discovered, explores RPA implementation, and reviews the lessons we learned.

 What is RPA?